| |

 inevitable that we'll pay a dear price for our ignorance,

+eventually.
 Now, I shouldn't be too harsh

 in my assessment.
 A few well-intentioned organizations have